yasir-pasha/laravel-services-with-polymorphism/readme.md

 ## **How to use Polymorphism in laravel with example**

-This project contains Laravel Services examples.
+This project contains Laravel Services impleminting Polymorphism.
 There are two services for Payment Gateway(PostPay, PayFort) and Product Feed(Google and Facebook)

 ### **How to Use**
 1. **Payment Gateway**